 “I am in all the places in which I've left my heart."
 Marina Sofia

-The first five years we lived in Mumbai, Greg worked with the International Justice Mission,(IJM) and I taught the children at home.
-Eventually, we teamed up with a couple X pat families and started a small school with just six children.
+In the first five years we lived in Mumbai, Greg worked with the International Justice Mission,(IJM) and I taught the children at home.
+Eventually, we teamed up with a couple of ex-pat families and started a small school with just six children.
 These were stop-gap efforts that were sufficient for a year or two, but not really sustainable in the long run.

 When our oldest, Kavi, turned ten, we realized she was incredibly lonely.
 Though the city was teeming with children, our kids weren't a part of the school system and they had no friends.

 Leaving IJM was in a large part motivated by our desire to find a good school and good friends for the children, yet also stay together as a family.
 We traveled hundreds of miles across India, searching for the best school we could afford since most international schools were $20,000 per child.

 After visiting Hebron school, we knew we had found the right place.
 Though a boarding school, they still had a few open slots for day students to attend.
 Hebron was our “fleece,” if the children were accepted, this was a sign from God that we were meant to stay in India and continue our work.
 If not, we would head back to the US.
 Although they were not admitted at first, our second attempt met with success.
 We were elated.

 After moving to Ooty, we founded Freedom Firm, and the Ooty office became the home office.
 The children did thrive; the British education was excellent and the environment was supportive, loving, and sheltering.
 Greg had to travel one week every month, a sacrifice we made with joy, knowing that anything else meant either separating from our children or giving up our work entirely.